 I consider myself to be a confident, chatty person.
 But I feel a sinking feeling as I approach the gates.
 (That’s a lie.
 It starts at attempt 756 to park the car.)

-My tactic these days is to dive in 3 minutes before school starts, to avoid the hoards.
+My tactic these days is to dive in 3 minutes before school starts.
 At pick up, I give myself a stern talking to about getting a grip before exiting the car.
 I grab my son and I’m practically running to get out the gates.

 I figured if this is something I feel so strongly about, I couldn’t possibly be alone.
 So I began the research.